-Sometimes managing a full time job in IT can be very stressful.
+Sometimes managing a full-time job in IT can be very stressful.
 Some of the obvious reasons being late night calls, the pressure to meet release schedules etc. So, whenever we get an opportunity we just escape from the monotonous city life to some exotic place and spend our weekend doing nothing.
-So, our destination for the long weekend was Munnar because of its tea estates, lush greenery and its stunning vistas.
+So, our destination for the long weekend was Munnar because of its tea estates, lush greenery, and its stunning vistas.

 THE JOURNEY :

-By the time we reached at Munnar, it had started to rain heavily.
+By the time we reached Munnar, it had started to rain heavily.
 To our surprise the GPS showed that we had reached our destination but the resort was nowhere in sight.
 When we called up the resort, we were told that there was a jeep waiting for us near the KSRTC bus stop, which would take us to the resort.
 It was almost a 6 K.M. ride on muddy humpy roads, we kept jumping and praying that we reach the resort safely.
 One helluva drive.

-While in the morning, when we had to be back to the town we were little skeptical to take the route again but instead of getting scared, we actually enjoyed our journey through the winding roads lush green tea estate, not a single soul around and scenic view all around as far as the eye can see.
+While in the morning, when we had to be back to the town we were little skeptical to take the route again but instead of getting scared, we actually enjoyed our journey through the winding roads lush green tea estate, not a single soul around and scenic view all around as far as the eye could see.